Binomial Rings: Axiomatisation, Transfer and Classification: Finitely Generated Binomial Rings

 for some $n\in \Z$ and $b\in R$.
 Observe that $pb$ belongs to $A\cap R$, hence to $A[N^{-1}]$, so that $b\in A$, as long as $p$ does not divide $N$.
 We then have

 and hence for some $u\in A[N^{-1}]$, assuming $p\nmid N$.
-But then in fact $u\in A$.
+But then, in fact, $u\in A$.

 Consequently, for all $z\in A$ and all sufficiently large primes $p$, the relation $z^p-z\in pA$ holds, so that $z^p=z$ in $A/pA$.
-Being reduced and artinian, $A/pA$ may be written as a product of fields, and, because of the equation $z^p=z$, these fields must all equal $\Zp$, which means all sufficiently large primes split completely in $A$.
-It will then be a consequence of Chebotarev's Density Theorem\footnote{(A special case of) Chebotarev's Density Theorem states the following: The density of the primes that split completely in a number field $K$ equals $\frac{1}{|\mathrm{Gal}(K/\Q)|}$.
+Being reduced and artinian (hence semi-simple), $A/pA$ may be written as a product of fields, and, because of the equation $z^p=z$, these fields must all equal $\Zp$, which means all sufficiently large primes split completely in $A$.
+It will then be a consequence of Chebotarev's Density Theorem \footnote{(A special case of) Chebotarev's Density Theorem states the following: The density of the primes that split completely in a number field $K$ equals $\frac{1}{|\mathrm{Gal}(K/\Q)|}$.
 In our case, this set has density 1.} that $\Q\otimes R=\Q$.
-Since we are working under the assumption that $R$ is finitely generated as an abelian group, we infer that $R=\Z$.
+Since the assumption is that $R$ is finitely generated as an abelian group, we infer that $R=\Z$.

-\emph{Case A2: The fraction ring of $R$ is a product of fields.} If the fraction ring of $R$ is a product $\prod K_j$ of fields, the projections $R_j$ of $R$ on the factors $K_j$ will each be binomial.
-Hence $R\subseteq \prod R_j$, with each $R_j$ being isomorphic to $\Z$, according to the above argument.
-But $\Z$ possesses no non-trivial binomial ideals, so by Goursat's Lemma, $R$ must equal the whole product
+\emph{Case A2: The ring of fractions is a product of fields.} Supposing now the fraction ring of $R$ to be a finite product $\prod K_j$ of fields, the projections $R_j$ of $R$ on the factors $K_j$ will each be binomial.
+Hence $R\subseteq \prod R_j$, each $R_j$ being isomorphic to $\Z$, according to the above argument.
+But $\Z$ possesses no non-trivial binomial ideals, so, by Goursat's Lemma, $R$ must equal a product of copies of $\Z$.

-\emph{Case B: $R$ is not finitely generated as an abelian group.} Finally, we drop the assumption that $R$ be finitely generated as a group, and assume it finitely generated as a ring only.
-Because of the relation $p\mid r^p-r$, $R/pR$ will be a finitely generated torsion group for each prime $p$.
-It will then have Krull dimension $0$, and it follows from Chevalley's Dimension Argument that $\dim \Q\otimes R = 0$, so that $\Q\otimes R$ is a finite-dimensional vector space over $\Q$.
+\emph{Case B: $R$ is infinitely generated as an abelian group.} Finally, we drop the assumption that $R$ be finitely generated as a group, and assume it finitely generated as a ring only.
+The relation $p\mid r^p-r$ ensures that $R/pR$ will be a finitely generated torsion group for each prime $p$.
+It will then have Krull dimension $0$, and it follows from Theorem \ref{S: Dimension} that $\dim \Q\otimes R = 0$, so that $\Q\otimes R$ is a finite-dimensional vector space over $\Q$.
 Only finitely many denominators can be employed in a basis, so there exists an integer $M$ for which $R[M^{-1}]$ is finitely generated over $\Z[M^{-1}]$.

+We can now more or less repeat the previous argument.
+The ring $R[M^{-1}]$ will be reduced, and, as before, $\Q\otimes R[M^{-1}]=\Q\otimes R$ will be finite-dimensional, hence a product of fields, and we may reduce to the case when it is actually a field.